Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 If you've got a go-to airline, it still could be worth picking up one of their co-branded credit cards – not just for miles, but for additional perks.
 Most co-branded airline credit cards will get you a free checked bag on each flight, and even better perks as you climb to higher-tier cards.

 For example, the Delta SkyMiles® Gold American Express Card gets you priority boarding a free checked bag on every Delta flight.
 Bags cost at least $30 each way, and much more for long-haul international flights.
-With an annual fee of $99 that’s waived in the first year, it won’t take you many flights to come out ahead.
+With $0 introductory annual fee and just $99 a year after that, it won't take you many flights to come out ahead.

 Step 5: Keep Building & Learning